Skip to Main Content

 LibrarySearch is MRU Library's one-stop search interface/catalogue that brings together resources across format, time, and subject.

-We have about 1.3 million e-resources and 221,000 physical resources in our collection, and LibrarySearch searches across those.
+We have millions of e-resources and 221,000 physical resources in our collection, and LibrarySearch searches across those.

 Things to remember when using LibrarySearch: